oh-lang/oh/wishlist.md

 Note that for functions that return results, i.e., `hm_{ok_:, er_:}`, `assert_` will automatically
 return early with an `er_` based on the error the `assert_` encountered.
-If a function does *not* return a result, then using `assert_` will be a run-time panic; to make sure that's what you want, annotate the function with `@can_panic`, otherwise it's a compile error.
+If a function does *not* return a result, then using `assert_` will be a run-time panic; to make sure that's what you want, annotate the function with `@can_panic`, otherwise it's a compile warning/error in debug/release mode (respectively).

 ## automatically converting errors to null